 Regional Planetary Image Facility Network

-The charter of the RPIF Network includes providing access to visiting scientists and the public, helping users to understand facility holdings, assisting with data acquisitions from the National Space Science Data Center (NSSDC) and NASA's Planetary Data System (PDS) archives, as well as communicating with and training the community in relevant topics.
-The facilities are geographically widely distributed to increase their accessibility and are located at institutions with long-term core groups of planetary scientists who use the collections.
+The charter of the RPIF Network included providing access to visiting scientists and the public, helping users to understand facility holdings, assisting with data acquisitions from the National Space Science Data Center (NSSDC) and NASA's Planetary Data System (PDS) archives, as well as communicating with and training the community in relevant topics.
+The facilities were geographically widely distributed to increase their accessibility and were located at institutions with long-term core groups of planetary scientists who use the collections.

-Today's RPIF Network continues the original charter from NASA to facilitate access to planetary mission data while also expanding their collections of planetary data and documents.
+Today several US nodes of the former RPIF Network continue to function as NASA planetary data centers at their home institutions, and continue the original charter from NASA to facilitate access to planetary mission data while also expanding their collections of planetary data and documents.
 Each facility's holdings contain images and maps of planets and their satellites taken by solar system exploration spacecraft.
 Many of the facilities have unique holdings, rescued data and documents from local research programs, and a specialized focus area.
-In 2021, the RPIF Network informally became an important element of NASA's Planetary Data Ecosystem, with facilities filling a need for physical and online access to planetary data and supporting documentation, as well providing expert assistance and training in planetary data and its use.
+In 2021, several US nodes of the former RPIF Network informally became an important element of NASA's Planetary Data Ecosystem, with facilities filling a need for physical and online access to planetary data and supporting documentation, as well providing expert assistance and training in planetary data and its use.
+Data centers at Arizona State University, the University of Arizona, Cornell University, and the U.S. Geological Survey Astrogeology Science Center (Flagstaff, AZ) began conducting public Planetary Data Workshops beginning in 2023.